microsoft/PowerApps-Samples/build-tools/README.md

-# Power Platform Build Tools for Azure DevOps
+# Microsoft Power Platform Build Tools for Azure DevOps

 This topic provides information about the files available in the **build-tools** folder.